RomanCast/romancast.github.io/content/posts/artificial_data.md

 For both methods, we generate a corpus of 1 million sentences, corresponding roughly to 15 million tokens.
 We use a total vocabulary size of 5000 elements and keep only the 20 most used dependency relations when constructing the PCFG.

+### The Baselines

+The Language Model representations are surprisingly robust to new modalities and languages.
+Thus, previous works have for instance recycled models to create new ones in languages with fewer data [[4]](#references) or added languages to multilingual models after training [[5]](#references).

+Our baseline is similar.
+We use the same setting described earlier to train a model on English OSCAR data, then re-initialize its embeddings and retrain it on Breton data.
+This is a particularly efficient baseline compared to pretraining from scratch.

+As a control and to test the influence of the source language on the transfer, we train Language Models on Czech and Turkish.
+They belong to different language (sub)families than Breton and have different syntax.

+As we will see later, the three models (English, Czech and Turkish) transfer to Breton with almost the same accuracy, demonstrating a very moderate impact of the source language syntax on the final representations.

 ---

 # Results